jixjia/multi-thread-webcam/README.md

 An elegant implementation of multi-threaded webcam access in OpenCV

 # Usage
-Execute `python demo.py` to check performance improvement before and after applying the multi-threading to OpenCV's videoCapture() stream.
+Execute `python demo.py` to check performance improvement before and after applying the multi-threading class to OpenCV's videoCapture() stream.

-Expect ~10x performance improvement on streaming webcam FPS rate.
+Expect ~10x performance improvement on webcam FPS rate.

 # Example
 Demo in this repository runs a Caffe trained face detector on webcam stream in real-time.
-The threading added 173% improvement on FPS rate after applying the threading.
+The threading added **173%** improvement on FPS rate after applying the threading.

 <img src='screenshot.png'>